Trump doesn't rule out pardon for Michael Flynn

-President Donald Trump on Friday declined to say if would pardon Michael Flynn, his former national security adviser who recently pleaded guilty to making false statements to the FBI in Special Counsel Robert Mueller's Russia probe.
+President Donald Trump on Friday declined to say if he would pardon Michael Flynn, his former national security adviser who recently pleaded guilty to making false statements to the FBI in special counsel Robert Mueller's Russia probe.

 "I don't want to talk about pardons for Michael Flynn yet.
 We'll see what happens," Trump told reporters as he departed the White House to deliver a speech to FBI academy graduates.